Motorola Series 900

 The I/O-board contains the following I/O-ports (from left to right):

-• HD68 SCSI, although this is a wide-SCSI-connector, only narrow-SCSI is perfomed with the existing MVME88k boards (they only have narrow-capable SCSI-controllers).
+with the existing MVME88k boards (they only have narrow-capable

 More VME and drive-modules can be stacked onto the system to provide more VME-slots and more room for drives.